 3 Data

-The research team plans to use public Medicare data available from CMS – The Center for Medicare and Medicaid Services.
+Current study will use public Medicare data available from CMS – The Center for Medicare and Medicaid Services.
 The Medicare Provider Utilization and Payment Data, hereafter referred to as MPUPD, contains Medicare data aggregated to the NPI-procedure level.
 The clustering and other unsupervised methods are applied to this data set to attempt to find fraudulent patterns.
-However, the team plans to use a supervised model first to find some guidance in our unsupervised methods.
+However, the research plans to use a supervised model first to find some guidance in our unsupervised methods.
 To achieve this, the team will use the List of Excluded Individuals and Entities.
 This list is updated monthly by CMS and the OIG (Office of the Inspector General) to reflect any actions taken against individuals or entities committing fraud, waste, or abuse towards the system.
 This can cause issues for supervised learning methods because the LEIE is aggregated only to the NPI level.
 Thus, to get a one-to-one relationship, the MPUPD data must be aggregated up to the same level (Bauder & Khoshgoftaar 2018 p.
 2).
 The team plans to conduct a multi-year study using the MPUPD part b and part d data ranging from 2016 to 2018.
 We will then use these insights to evaluate the 2019 data.
 The team also considered using the Medicare Open General Payments Data set.
 But this dataset did not contain the correct features to be joined to the List of Excluded Individuals and Entities.
 These sets were also double and triple the size of the MPUPD.
 In the future, depending on what the researchers find to be relevant features in the data may be useful to apply our techniques to this dataset and other in the MPUPD that were not included in this study.

 4 Methods